SpaceAppsPR/asterank-ruby-client/README.md

 ## More Information

-These gems borrows heavily from the twilio-ruby gem in documentation and code design.
+This gems borrows heavily from the twilio-ruby gem in documentation and code design.